So you’re thinking of getting breast implants?

 These websites also provide helpful guides to assist:

-At Assure, we offer a special package for breast augmentation patients, for one all-inclusive price of $10,990 – covering surgery performed safely in a premium, fully-accredited hospital in Perth.
-You can read more about our Fabulous Breasts package here.
+At Assure, we offer a package for breast augmentation patients, for one all-inclusive price of $12,990 – covering surgery performed safely under general anaesthetic in a fully-accredited Perth hospital.
+You can read more about our All-Inclusive Breast Augmentation package here.

 Breast augmentation is usually done either as a day case or with one night in hospital.
 The operation is performed under general anaesthetic.
 Usually an incision is made in the fold under the breast and a pocket for the implant is created.
 It is important that this is done accurately to ensure that both sides are the same and that the pocket is the right size for the implant.
 Incisions can also be placed around the areola or in the armpit.